tlswg/tls13-spec/draft-ietf-tls-tls13.md

   SHA-224, SHA-256, SHA-384, and SHA-512 {{SHS}}, respectively.
 The
   "none" value is provided for future extensibility, in case of a signature algorithm which does not require hashing before signing.
-  The use of MD5 and SHA-224 are deprecated.
+  The use of MD5 and SHA-224 is deprecated.
 The md5_RESERVED and sha224_RESERVED values MUST NOT be offered or negotiated by any implementation.